ChainLynxRobotics/Romi-Projects/Task 1/Instructions.md

 </details>

-In the constructor of Robot Container, add instances of your new commands as options of the auto chooser.
-Finaly call `SmartDashboard.putDate(choser)` to send the autos to the dash board.
+In the constructor of `RobotContainer` use `chooser.addOption()` to add your translate and turn commands to the `SendableChooser`.
+Finally call `SmartDashboard.putData(chooser)` to send the commands to the dash board.
 <details>
     <summary>
         <a href="Solution/src/main/java/frc/robot/RobotContainer.java#L64">Solution</a>
     </summary>

-    autoChooser.addOption("drive 6 inches", translateCommand);
+    chooser.addOption("drive 6 inches", translateCommand);
-    autoChooser.addOption("turn 180", turnCommand);
+    chooser.addOption("turn 180", turnCommand);
-    SmartDashboard.putData(autoChooser);
+    SmartDashboard.putData(chooser);

 </details>

-Great job finishing your first task!
+Then, at the bottom of `RobotContainer` have the method `getAutonomousCommand()` return `chooser.getSelected()`.

+To get them to run, start the romi, and look through the tabs at the top until you see SmartDashboard, and select the sendable chooser.
+Select the command that you want to run, and then set the romi into `Autonomous` in the top right, and if everything went well your command should run!